ducakar/TextureReplacer/README.md

 * 1.0.1
     - disabled mipmap generation when TextureCompressor is detected
 * 1.0
-    - non-power-of-two textures are never compressed to avoid curruption
+    - non-power-of-two textures are never compressed to avoid corruption
     - added option to configure paths where mipmaps may be generated
-    - fixed regeression form 0.21 loading JPEGs as entirely black
+    - fixed regression form 0.21 loading JPEGs as entirely black
 * 0.21
     - fixed personalisation when a Kerbal is thrown from a seat
     - texture compression option is now respected when mipmaps are generated